 For years people used to say that Marvel couldn’t make good movies and, looking back on their older ones, there’s some merit to that statement.
 But DC wasn’t without its faults either.
-With Zack Snyder’s Justice League movie coming in November, it’s time to look at DC’s previous attempt.
+With Zack Snyder’s Justice League movie releasing soon, it’s time to look at DC’s previous attempt.
 After all, how bad could the Justice League of America really be?

 The JLA has been through various incarnations, from the classic Silver Age line-up to the awful Detroit years but, personally, I have a soft spot for the Giffen/DeMatteis JLI run.
 They focused on fun and character development, using mostly second-string League members.
 In its day it was hugely popular and one of DC’s best-selling titles.
 Unfortunately, DC also tried adapting that format into a TV show and made a pilot movie.
 But why didn’t it get picked up as a regular show?
 Let’s find out…